Axamer Lizum Ski Resort Austria

 Pro or Con (depending on your perspective!)

-- Resort village is smallish & showing its age.
+- Resort village is smallish & showing its age in parts.

-- Accommodation generally available in the local towns away from the ski area.
+- Accommodation is hard to get in the resort village, but generally available in the local towns away from the ski area.

 Skiing & Snowboarding, Lifts & Terrain